EthenStrine/English/_posts/2018-12-05-To the Virgins, to make much of time, & To daffodils.md

 I 9 - youth is the time to enjoy love - use it up now,  ``` because it will never be this good ```

+II 13-14 - don't play hard to get - enjoy now! - and happily

+I 15 - otherwise, you may end up in lonely old age!